 - In-person – You can visit any United States Post Office to set up mail forwarding.
 If you need to look up a location, you can do so at the USPS Locations page.
 Ask for a free Mover’s Guide packet, which contains PS Form 3575.
 Fill this out and return it to the postal worker along with your official identification, such as a driver’s license or state ID card.

-- Online – Completing your change of address online is even simpler.
+- Online – Completing your address change online is even simpler.
 Visit the Official USPS Change of Address website, complete the permanent change of address form, and pay the $1.10 fee to verify your identity.2 Once this is complete, the USPS will email a confirmation code to you which can then be used to cancel or modify your request.

 Note that the online option is only available if your new address is within the United States.
 If you’re moving from one country to another, it may require an in-person visit to your local post office.